Start9Labs/documentation/site/source/support/faq/faq-general.rst

 What is EmbassyOS?
 ------------------
 EmbassyOS is a new kind of Operating System (OS).
-It is built from the ground up to allow anyone to easily run their own ‘cloud,’ become independent from Big Tech, and own their own data.
+It is built from the ground up to allow anyone to easily run their own "cloud," become independent from Big Tech, and own their own data.
 EmbassyOS allows anyone to easily self-host their own software services.

 EmbassyOS is a custom-built Linux distribution, which is a stripped down and beefed up version of `Raspbian Buster Lite OS <https://www.raspberrypi.org/software/operating-systems/>`_, along with a suite of software tools which make it easy to: